FAQs

 Yes, in some instances, Contractors can trade-in old equipment towards the value of new equipment.
 Contact us if you have a trade-in available.

-“Residual Value” is a way to define the value of the Equipment after a certain number of years, usage hours, or another factor.
-A lease will typically structure payments based on the expected Residual Value at the end of the lease term, which in some instances can lead to lower monthly payments.
+Residual Value is a a term that defines the "value" of the Equipment after a certain number of years, usage hours, or another factor.
+A lease will typically structure payments based on the expected Residual Value at the end of the lease term, which in most instances lead to lower monthly payments.